 Children should be kept away and prevented as far as possible from playing with cap guns of any kind as it can cause injuries and burns.
 In the event of an injury from a cap gun, the wound must be washed with tap water, bandaged and the child brought as soon as possible to the hospital's ER for medical attention.

 Traditional gift baskets for children under the age of 7 should not contain small items such as hard candy, almonds, peanuts, walnuts, cashews and seeds, as well as small plastic items which could be inhaled into the lungs.

-Aerosols and foam sprays: Aerosols and foam sprays contain chemical substances which can cause injury to the eyes upon contact.
-These items therefore should not be aimed at the eyes.
+Aerosols and foam sprays contain chemical substances which are harmful to the eyes upon contact.
+These items should never be aimed at the eyes.
 In the event of an eye injury due to contact with these substances, rinse the eyes with tap water and refer the child for medical attention.